stcarrez/resource-embedder/examples/ada-help/README.md

 content that must be embedded.
 The `man` directory is scanned and it will execute the command `man #{name}` on each filename found.
-That directory contains the empty files `ls`, `pwd` and `sh` and this will run and embedd the man page for these commands.
+That directory contains the empty files `ls`, `pwd` and `sh` and this will run and embed the man page for these commands.

 ```XML
 <package>